I study human intelligence in an age of machine intelligence.

 Neurotechnology for cognitive health

 Cognitive dysfunction in aging and acquired brain injury is an increasingly urgent challenge as the population ages.
-Building on my research into how brain-body coordination shapes cognition, I pursue two complementary translational strategies: (1) neuromodulation to preserve and restore function by engaging existing neural circuitry and (2) brain-computer interface (BCI) to decode, supplement, or replace neural processing for cognition.
+I pursue two complementary translational strategies: (1) neuromodulation to preserve and restore function by engaging existing neural circuitry and (2) brain-computer interface (BCI) to decode, supplement, or replace neural processing for cognition.
 Toward these goals, I develop computational methods that dissociate neural patterns underlying cognitive processes to support brain computer interface compensating or replacement of impaired function; and study mechanisms of action of several neural stimulation, including transcranial magnetic stimulation (TMS), transcutaneous auricular vagus nerve stimulation (taVNS), and low-intensity focused ultrasound.
 These efforts define what, when and how to interface with the brain for cognitive health.

 Biography